What to do while your antibiotics start going to work.

 The most important first step is being diagnosed to determine if you have UTI or something else and getting on the appropriate treatment.
-UTIs are caused by bacteria, so if that is what you have then usually we will start you on antibiotics.
+UTIs are caused by bacteria, so if that is what you have then usually you’ll need to be on antibiotics.

 It's important to stay well hydrated with plain water to help the bladder heal and flush out the bacteria.
 You should drink a healthy amount of water so your urine is light yellow, usually at least 100 ounces of water daily during the UTI.

-If you aren't at least somewhat better 24 hours after starting antibiotics let us know.
+If you aren't at least somewhat better 24 hours after starting antibiotics let your doctor know.
 You might have a resistant infection that needs different treatment, or you might have something besides a UTI.

-If you start to feel worse let us know and go into urgent care or the ER.
+If you start to feel worse go into an urgent care or the ER.
 Sometimes a bladder infection can turn into a kidney infection - and kidney infections can be more serious or even deadly.
 Some of the symptoms of a kidney infection include: